TTU NSF Ethics Plan

 At TTU, the NSF RCR training requirement applies to all (paid and unpaid, for-credit or volunteer) undergraduate students, graduate students, and postdoctoral researchers who work or participate in projects supported by NSF awards or subawards made from proposals submitted on or after January 4, 2010.
 As external sponsors expand requirements for RCR training, the requirement for training will expand to include all (paid or unpaid, for-credit or volunteer) undergraduate students, graduate students, and postdoctoral researchers who work or participate in projects funded by these sponsors.
 With concordance of the faculty, the requirement for training may expand to include all research trainees.

-Type and format of training will differ among trainees, and will change as the Office of the Vice President for Research, the Ethics Center, and other TTU units develop training and curricular resources.
+Type and format of training will differ among trainees, and will change as the Office of Research & Innovation, the Ethics Center, and other TTU units develop training and curricular resources.

 How and when do I certify that my trainees are taking RCR training?